 It’s brilliant in its complexity as well as its simplicity, and Christian couldn’t argue with that.

-Vee also agreed that word of mouth and face-to-face meetings would be best.
+Vee also agrees that word of mouth and face-to-face meetings would be best.
 A public “casting call,” so to speak, would leave way too much room for speculation—especially in light of the fact that She-Thing’s case is about to explode in epic proportions.
 Christian has told me that she has basically fallen off the radar.
 He’s feeling a bit comfortable in her absence.
 I know that it’s because he has been under her thumb for so long that not having her in such close proximity is lulling him into a false sense of security.
 I, on the other hand, am on high alert.
 I don’t trust that woman for shit, and if she’s not in jail or in plain view, that bitch is planning something.
 Christian is certain that his top-notch security will be able to stop her if she tries anything, but I’ve looked into her eyes.
 I’ve seen the desperation, delusion, and obsession.
 This is the same woman who threatened me moments after I held a knife to her throat and then followed me around a BDSM club and insulted me a couple of days later.
-She is not hiding or running away, and she has not admitted defeat.
+She’s not hiding or running away, and she has not admitted defeat.
 She’s plotting and lying in wait.

 Christian begins to formulate his strategy for contacting the people that he thinks will be effective for the PSA—particularly Judge Yu and a few other people that he thinks may be suitable for the segment.
 I finish my lunch with Christian and head over to Helping Hands with instructions and information for Grace, including a stack of NDAs for anyone who may be interested in being a part of the PSA.
 I have about an hour to get to Helping Hands, loosely inform Grace of the plan of action and then get back to my office.
 When I arrive, I come around the corner and step into the office that Grace shares with about four other people.
 They rotate using the two desks in the room.
-I freeze when see who is standing in the office with her.
+I freeze when I see who’s standing in the office with her.

 I don’t even remember the last time we were in the same room.
-Tueday is definitely not my day to be here, so he’s most likely as shocked to see me as I am dismayed to see him.
+Tuesday is definitely not my day to be here, so he’s most likely as shocked to see me as I am dismayed to see him.
 It’s amazing that we talked about him only this weekend and after not seeing him for several months, here he is.
 I must remember not to speak of him again if this is the result.

 “I can come back later,” I say, making a hasty retreat from the office.
 That space is just not big enough for the both of us, not that any space would be big enough for the both of us as far as I’m concerned.
 Will I really be able to tolerate this man being present at my wedding?

 “No. Anastasia, wait.”
 His voice is like nails on a chalkboard.
 “You don’t have to leave.
 I’ll go.”
-I try not cringe as he walks by me, but I certainly have no love lost for him.
+I try not to cringe as he walks by me, but I certainly have no love lost for him.
 He stops just as he gets to the door, not two feet away from me.
 What the hell is he playing at?

 “I hear congratulations are in order,” he says to me.
 I try not to glare at him.

-“Give my regards to Christian,” he says.
+“Give my regards to Christian,” he adds.

 “Give them yourself,” I respond before I even know that I said it.
 I don’t regret it, though.
 I just didn’t mean to say it aloud.